Donnie Chin: Legacy

 In February 2016, the Organization of Chinese Americans (OCA) in Seattle launched a campaign to rename the International District Children's Park to Donnie Chin International Children's Park.
 Chin was called "instrumental in the creation of the park", as he had identified the need for a children's park in the CID during the 1970s.
 City of Seattle Parks and Recreation standard policy requires renaming requests to wait until three years after death.
 In June 2016, the Seattle City Council voted unanimously to rename the park, making an exception for Donnie Chin.

+In May 2019, Chin was posthumously awarded InterIm Community Development Association's Bob Santos Leadership in Sustainability Award.
+Connie Chin-Magorty, Chin's sister, agreed to accept the award on his behalf because Chin and Santos were very close and she respected InterIm.

+Multiple memorials have been held for Chin: a July 23, 2023 memorial at his family's store, the Sun May Co., was the first event held for him after the COVID-19 pandemic.